-where ∅(.) represents the standard normal probability, and Φ (.) denotes the standard normal cumulative distribution.
-The terms λ1i and λ2i are interpreted as inverse Mills ratios [70] and are included in the righthand side of the production equations to account for any selection bias.
+Where ∅(.) represents the standard normal probability, and Φ (.) denotes the standard normal cumulative distribution.
+The terms λ1i and λ2i are interpreted as inverse Mills ratios [70] and are included in the right-hand side of the production equations to account for any selection bias.
 The correlation coefficients between the error terms of the production

-and selection equations are also indicated.
+And selection equations are also indicated.

 2